ssbc/ssb-meta-feeds-migration-spec/README.md

    'metafeed/announce' message and from there we can replicate the metafeeds tree and the about index feed.

+When replicating index feeds using EBT it is important to make sure that you don't get duplicate messages in your database, this is similar to adding messages out-of-order (ooo).
+This can either be done by checking the local database before inserting the indexed message or by keeping track of what messages you already have on the main feed.

 [protocol guide]: https://ssbc.github.io/scuttlebutt-protocol-guide/#feeds
 [metafeeds spec]: https://github.com/ssbc/ssb-meta-feeds-spec
 [existing SSB identity part of the metafeeds spec]: https://github.com/ssbc/ssb-meta-feeds-spec/#existing-ssb-identity